 Is homebirth safe?
 What if something goes wrong?

-Scientific research on maternal and neonatal outcomes over the last four decades clearly demonstrates that planned homebirth and birth center birth with trained midwives is at least as safe as hospital birth attended by OBs, if not safer.
+Scientific research on maternal and neonatal outcomes over the last four decades clearly demonstrates that planned, low-risk homebirth and birth center birth with trained midwives is at least as safe, if not safer, than hospital birth attended by OBs.
+The use of routine interventions and cesarean section are considerably lower with midwives at home, reducing the risk to mother and baby.
 No study has ever demonstrated that hospital care is safer for low-risk women.
 There are no studies demonstrating that births attended by obstetricians are safer than births attended by midwives for normal pregnancy and birth.
-Most other developed nations use midwives as the primary care providers for the childbearing year and midwife-attended homebirth is common and recognized and promoted as excellent care (Eg., Canada, UK, Australia, New Zealand, most Scandinavian countries, the Netherlands, and Japan).
+Most other developed nations including Canada, the UK, Australia, New Zealand, Japan, The Netherlands, and most Scandinavian countries use midwives as the primary care providers for the childbearing year.
+Midwife-attended homebirth is common in these places and promoted as excellent care.
 About 20% of babies in the Netherlands are born at home with midwives.
-The UK national health care system is working to get low-risk women out of the hospital and into homes and birth centers to have their babies; The obstetricians are recognized as specialists in high-risk pregnancies and the midwives are recognized as experts in normal childbearing.
-MANA has a user-friendly Annotated Guide to the studies on midwifery care and homebirth.
+The UK national health care system is working to get low-risk women out of the hospital and into homes and birth centers to have their babies; The obstetricians are recognized as specialists in high-risk pregnancies and the midwives are recognized as experts in normal birth.
+The Midwives Alliance of North America (MANA) has a user-friendly Annotated Guide to the studies on midwifery care and homebirth.

 Are there any differences between prenatal care with a Licensed Midwife and prenatal care with an OB/GYN, or nurse-midwife in the hospital?